realm/realm-dart/README.md

    });
    realm.close();
    ```

-   Only data matching the query in the subscription will be synced to the server and only data matching the subscription will be downloaded to the local device realm file.

 To learn more about how to sync data with Realm using Device Sync, refer to the [Quick Start with Sync documentation](https://www.mongodb.com/docs/realm/sdk/flutter/quick-start/#sync-realm-with-mongodb-atlas).